ember-learn/guides-source/guides/release/upgrading/index.md

 ### Refactoring checklist

-For many of the optional features, the thing they affect the most is what you see in your newly-created files, not within your existing code.
+For many of the optional features, the thing they affect the most is what you see in newly created files, not your existing code.
+Your app will keep working, even if you haven't refactored code to use Octane's features yet.
-That's a good place to start, but eventually you may want to refactor existing code so that your app follows one main programming model, not a mixture of Octane and Classic.
+Making new files in the Octane style is good place to start, but eventually you should refactor existing code so that your app follows one main programming model, not a mixture of Octane and Classic.
 Following a refactoring plan will help with onboarding new developers, and minimize flipping back and forth between different versions of the Ember Guides.

 There's no one-size-fits-all strategy, but here is a checklist you can adapt, once you're familiar with what Octane has to offer:

 1. Convert curly bracket components (`{{my-component}}`) to Angle Brackets (`<MyComponent />`).
 They are a normal, out-of-the-box feature of Ember since [3.4](https://blog.emberjs.com/2018/10/07/ember-3-4-released.html) that does not change a component's behavior.
-Follow the [Angle Bracket Syntax guide](../../reference/syntax-conversion-guide) for examples.
+Follow the [Angle Bracket Syntax guide](../reference/syntax-conversion-guide) for examples.
-2. Use Named Arguments and `this` in your templates.
+2. Use Named Arguments (`@example`) and `this` in your templates.
 This also does not change component behavior.
 3. Refactor some small, basic components to use Native Classes.
-Good components to refactor first are those that do not rely on two-way bindings, computed properties, or observers.
+Good components to refactor first are those that do not rely on two-way binding, computed properties, or observers.
 These components will serve as examples that your coworkers can refer back to.
 5. Refactor components that have computed properties to use Native Classes and `@tracked`
 6. Refactor remaining components, such as those with two-way-bindings and Observers.